 - Dwelling (for damages to your house)

-- Other structures (for damages to fences, garages, sheds, etc.)
+- Other structures (for damages to fences, detached garages, sheds, etc.)

 - Personal property (for damages to possessions)

-- Loss of Use or additional living expenses (for times when your home is being repaired)
+- Loss of Use or additional living expenses (for times when your home is being repaired due to a covered cause of loss)

 - Personal Liability (coverage for injured on your property or by your pets on your property)